 The Results: Fresh, clean skin with a healthy matte finish

 One of the promises of Philosophy's Purity Oil-Free Cleanser is that it “delivers a squeaky-clean feeling, without over-drying skin,” and I’ll admit seeing “squeaky-clean” left me with a few misgivings.
 While back in my teen years such a thing would be welcome, in my 30s squeaky-clean equates to surface dryness that causes tiny wrinkles to form in places I’d otherwise be smooth, along with a major bout of redness and sensitivity.
-But hey, trying new stuff out is part of the job, so I gave it a go anyway, and was pleasantly surprised to discover how my skin felt afterwards.
+But hey, trying new stuff out is part of the job, so I gave it a go anyway and was pleasantly surprised to discover how my skin felt afterward.
 It was fresh and clean (even to the point of squeaky), but if I pushed on it with my finger, it felt soft and plump, not smooth like paper, as is often the case after a cleanser has stripped skin dry.

 The Value: Definitely worth it

 At around $25 for an 8 oz. bottle, Philosophy's Purity Oil-Free Cleanser isn’t exactly cheap, but after using it for almost a month, I’m convinced it has that “special something” that could warrant such a price.
 My skin is definitely smoother and more matte than before, and I don’t think I could have gotten this result with any other oil-controlling cleanser I’ve tried before.
-Plus, like I said, it could last for ages.
+Plus, as I said, it could last for ages.

 Similar Products: You've got options

-La Roche-Posay Toleriane Purifying Foaming Face Wash for Oily Skin: This back-to-basics foaming face wash from La Roche-Posay ($15) is formulated to wash away dirt and oil, and contains the brand’s signature thermal water along with ceramides and glycerin to maintain that essential moisture balance.
-While the foam may not be thick as Philosophy’s, it’s a suitable contender.
+La Roche-Posay Toleriane Purifying Foaming Face Wash for Oily Skin: This back-to-basics foaming face wash from La Roche-Posay ($16) is formulated to wash away dirt and oil, and contains the brand’s signature thermal water along with ceramides and glycerin to maintain that essential moisture balance.
+While the foam may not be as thick as Philosophy’s, it’s a suitable contender.